Initial Attack Sizeup/Safety

 - Are escape routes and safety zones established?
 If you are using the black, is it completely burned and without a reburn potential?

-- Are safety and the standard fire orders being followed and/or mitigated?
+- Are safety and the 10 Standard Firefighting Orders being followed and/or mitigated?

 - Do you have a complete list of what resources have been ordered for the fire?

-- Will you control the fire before the next operational period; and if you won’t, or the size of the organization exceeds the IC’s capability to manage, have you informed the agency Fire Management Officer?
+- Will you control the fire before the next operational period?
+If you won’t, or the size of the organization exceeds the IC’s capability to manage, have you informed the agency FMO or Duty Officer (DO)?

 Incident Management Situation Report (IMSR)